s-diaco/django-bom/README.md

    * [Installation pitfalls](#installation-pitfalls)

 ## Start from docker (Recommended)
-1.1. create .env and .env.db files or use example files (just rename them).
+1.1. create .env.prod and .env.db files or use example files (just rename them).

 1.2.
 If you have a problem accessing pypi add a mirror link to Dockerfile before install pip requirements:
 ```